Meadowview, Sacramento, California: Demographics and economy

 According to the 2021 American Community Survey by the U.S. Census Bureau, Meadowview's population is approximately 34% Hispanic, 25% African American, 20% Asian, 12% White, 5% Native Hawaiian or Pacific Islander, and 4% of mixed race.

 The neighborhood is home to around 5,095 households, with a significant percentage (68.66%) being family households.
 These households tend to have an average of four members each.
 While most housing units (59.94%) are owner-occupied, a substantial portion (40.06%) consists of renters.

 Education in Meadowview varies, with 33.9% of the population holding a high school degree, and 27.91% possessing a college certificate.
 A smaller percentage, 13.22%, have attained a bachelor's degree.

 The community is predominantly engaged in white-collar jobs, which make up 75.28% of employment for residents.

 Culture and recreation

 Parks

 The area boasts several parks which are hubs of activity, especially on weekends.
 These green spaces host soccer Sunday leagues that are particularly popular among immigrant adults, providing a recreational outlet and a chance to socialize.
 Food vendors of raspados, elotes, and magonadas can often be found nearby.

 Community center and churches

 The Samuel C. Pannell Community Center serves as a hub for various community activities and events.
 It provides residents with access to a gym, computer lab, and other facilities, fostering a sense of community and engagement among residents.
-More recently, the center has held farmers markets on weekends, as well as neighborhood walks.
+More recently has hosted neighborhood walks.

 Churches in the area also play a vital role in community life, offering spiritual services and community support.
 They include but are not limited to: